 Clariant evaluates the materiality of economic, environmental, and social topics on an ongoing basis, drawing upon regular stakeholderStakeholderStakeholders are people or groups whose interests are linked in various ways with those of a company.
 They include shareholders, business partners, employees, neighbors, and the community. discussions and market monitoring.
-In addition, Clariant conducts comprehensive materiality assessments to identify relevant issues and to prioritize initiatives.
+In addition, Clariant conducts comprehensive materiality assessments to identify relevant issues and prioritize initiatives.
 After the last assessment in 2017, this process was conducted in 2021.
 The assessment will be carried out again in 2023.

 Drawing from recognized sources